Ali Sharif al-Rifi

-Major General Ali Sharif al-Rifi (علي الشريف الريفي) was the commander of the Libyan Air Force until 2011 when his air force was destroyed by the NATO attacks during the Libyan Civil War.
+Major General Ali Sharif al-Rifi (علي الشريف الريفي; died 30 December 2023) was the commander of the Libyan Air Force until 2011 when his air force was destroyed by the NATO attacks during the Libyan Civil War.
 Subsequently, he was reported to be living in Niger before returning to Libya.

 Chadian–Libyan conflict

 During the latter parts of the Chadian–Libyan conflict, Colonel al-Rifi was in command of Libyan troop deployments from his base at Kufra in the south of Libya.

 Senior Libyan Air Force commander

 In 1991, Ali Sharif al-Rifi, named as Colonel Rifi Ali al-Sharif, was listed on the Fact Sheet which provided additional information on the bombing of Pan Am Flight 103 issued with the United States District Court for the District of Columbia indictment against Abdelbaset al-Megrahi and Lamin Khalifah Fhimah in the case of the Lockerbie bombing.
 Ali Sharif al-Rifi was described as having a prominent role in Libya's procurement effort and as having reportedly attempted to assist al-Megrahi in his attempt to acquire US aircraft via Benin.
 The Fact Sheet did not state that Ali Sharif al-Rifi had been involved in the Lockerbie bombing.

 During the Libyan Civil War, al-Rifi was the commander of the Libyan Air Force until his air force was destroyed by the NATO attacks.